chloeloveall/chloeloveall/README.md

 🟡 &nbsp;I'm currently learning **React**, **React Native** and **Sass**.

-🟡 &nbsp;Email me at <a href="mailto:emjose@gmail.com">chloeloveall@protonmail.com</a>
+🟡 &nbsp;Email me at <a href="mailto:chloeloveall@protonmail.com">chloeloveall@protonmail.com</a>

 🟡 &nbsp;Find me on <a href="https://www.linkedin.com/in/chloeloveall/">**LinkedIn**!</a>

-🟡 &nbsp;Ask me about houseplants, tattoos, and baby goats... did I mention houseplants?
+🟡 &nbsp;Ask me about plants, tattoos, and baby goats... did I mention plants?

 #